The Gallery

 From Sam :

 I'm submitting this posting for my Father (Naaman Borders) and his 1936 Chevy pickup that he built around 1963.
-He told me that he found it in Corning, California about 30 miles from Chico.
+He told me that he found this old truck in Corning, California about 30 miles from Chico.
 It was all in pieces.
 The only thing that was together was the cab and frame.
 All the fenders, hood and running boards were off and the bed was used as a trash bin.

 He asked the owner if it was for sale and he said "No" but that he would trade it for a piano for his wife.
 So my Father bought a used piano for $100 and traded it for the pickup.
 All that happened in 1962.
 He didn't get it running until 1963.